gvwilson/thirdbit/src/fiction/iffy/index.md

 as they pulled away from the pier, then settled into the steady thumping that was as familiar to Iffy as her own breathing.

-They were halfway across the harbor when a klaxon blared *brrrap! brrrap!*
+They were halfway across the harbor when a klaxon blared.
 Iffy ran to the stern in time to see a flock of drones converge on a pier halfway around the harbor from the *Guinevere*'s berth.